Dehypnotic/comfyui-aspect-ratio-advanced/README.md

-# AspectRatioAdvanced - ComfyUI Node
+# Aspect Ratio Advanced - ComfyUI Node

 An advanced aspect ratio calculator and image scaler for ComfyUI with flexible scaling modes and intelligent image handling.